Rzeszów: Postwar and present times

-Papal visit

 In 1991 Pope John Paul II visited Rzeszów.
 During the celebrations in which nearly 1,000,000 people participated, the pope beatified Bishop Józef Sebastian Pelczar, former bishop of Przemyśl.
 On 25 March 1992 Pope John Paul II established the new Diocese of Rzeszów.
 The city of Rzeszów became the administrative center of the new Diocese and the Church of the Sacred Heart became the new city cathedral.

+On 1 January 1999, the city became the capital of Podkarpackie Voivodeship.
+Its population grew to 170,000, and area to 91,43 km2.
+In 2004, Rzeszów hosted the Central European Olympiad in Informatics (CEOI).
+In 2017–2021, Rzeszów's city limits were greatly expanded by including the villages of Bzianka, Miłocin and Pogwizdów Nowy.
+The area of Rzeszów increased to over 120 square kilometres and more than 188,000 inhabitants.

+In 2022, following the February Russian invasion of Ukraine, Rzeszów became a "main artery" and hub for resupply of military material being transshipped to Ukraine from a number of countries of the Western alliance, including Sweden, Turkey, Germany, the U.S., and the Czech Republic.
+Also, the Rzeszów–Jasionka Airport, which services Rzeszów, hosted American MIM-104 Patriot surface-to-air missile batteries.